kennygrant/bestiary/strings.md

     return
 }
 defer file.Close()
 scanner := bufio.NewScanner(file)
 for scanner.Scan() {
     fmt.Println("line:%s", scanner.Text())
 }
 if err := scanner.Err(); err != nil {
     fmt.Println("error reading file: %s", err)
 }
 ```

+Also consider that files conform to io.Reader and io.Writer from the io package, and can be used directly with functions which accept an io.Reader.